Ghada El-Shamaa

-Ghada El-Shamaa (Arabic: غادة الشمعة) is a Syrian actress who commenced her career in the late 1970s, she has actively pursued roles in both Syrian and Egyptian productions.
+Ghada El-Shamaa (غادة الشمعة; born December 31, 1961) is a Syrian actress who commenced her career in the late 1970s, she has actively pursued roles in both Syrian and Egyptian productions.

 Early life

 Hailing from the city of Damascus, El-Shamaa was born into a Sunni family.

 Career

 Her career started in 1979 with a role in the television series "What's Wrong," she experienced a significant turning point when Duraid Lahham started selecting her for his series.
 Following her rise to fame in Syria, she caught the eye of Egyptian director Hossam El Din Mostafa, marking her entry into the Egyptian film industry.
 She successfully secured roles in several Egyptian films, including noteworthy performances in "The Rowdies and the Coach" and "Clash of Beauties."

 Personal life

 She is a dual citizen, holding both Syrian and Egyptian nationalities.